asyed9394/Amazon_Vine_Analysis/README.md

 Additional analysis recoomendations are:
 1. The sample size for unpaid is quite low,so we should try re-running analysis after reducing the filter critera for total votes from 20 to a lower value like 10 or 5.
 In addition reduce the 50% helpful votes to a lower threshold like to 25%.
-2. We only use 5 start rating , however we can check if 4 star or higher rating would still give similar results.
+2. We only used 5 star rating , however we can check if 4 star or higher rating would still give similar results.

 In additon to changing the critera for datsset, we can also use Pyspark machine learning to model the imapct on rating if review is paid.